Mount Hermon ski resort

 The Mount Hermon ski resort (אתר החרמון) is situated on the south-eastern slopes of Mount Hermon, a few kilometers off the Purple line, in the Israeli-occupied Golan Heights.
 The site is surrounded by the Hermon nature reserve.
 While the nature reserve is open year-round, the ski resort is open only at the peak of winter (usually January–March), when enough snow is accumulated on its ground.
-It has a top elevation of 2,040 metres (6,690 ft), going down to 1600 metres, with an area covering about 2434 dunam.
+It has a top elevation of 2040 m, going down to 1600 m, with an area covering about 2434 dunam.